 Hymns-The congregation sings 3-4 songs during a worship service.
 Our hymnal, Community of Christ Sings, features inclusive hymns with songs on peace, diversity, social justice, sacredness of creation, and much more.

 Prayers - Some prayers are written, others are not.
 We generally stand for the opening and closing prayer.

 Focus Moment -This part of our service is just for the kids!
 As they are comfortable, children gather at the front of the sanctuary for a quick lesson or story and are handed activity bags they can play with through out the service.

 Readings - Most weeks we have some kind of reading.
 Sometimes it's a scripture, a poem, or an interactive reading with the congregation.

 Sermon -Our congregation follows the Revised Common Lectionary.
 Each week, we visit a passage from one of the Gospels and center our message around it.

 Disciples Generous Response - Commonly called an Offering, the Disciples Generous Response is the time for the congregation to respond to God's generosity.
 A short message is given, a prayer is offered and plates are passed through the congregation.
 In Community of Christ, we do not tell members how much to give, but encourage giving to our true capacity.

-Typically we serve communion the first Sunday of the month.
-Community of Christ practices an open communion, which means any person who identifies as a follower of Jesus may participate in communion, regardless of religious affiliation.
-Visitors are welcome to participate if they feel comfortable.
-In Salt Lake City, we use unfermented grape juice (in place of wine) and gluten-free bread for those that have a gluten intolerance.
+Community of Christ celebrates the sacrament of Communion on the first Sunday of the month.
+We practice an open communion, meaning Communion is offered to all.
+In Salt Lake City, we use unfermented grape juice and gluten-free bread for those that have a gluten intolerance.